Cleaning, sanitizing and disinfecting during the COVID-19 pandemic

 - Members of the PCC COVID-19 Compliance Officer’s team will conduct audits to ensure safe and consistent adherence to the protocols stated above are met.

-- Individuals must follow all applicable protocols and procedures unless they have a previously determined medical or disability-related condition or reason for not complying with COVID 19 related protocols and administrative procedures.
-Employees who refuse to comply may be subject to disciplinary action per the PCC Management and Confidential Employee Handbook or applicable collective bargaining agreement.
+- Individuals must follow all applicable protocols and procedures unless they have a previously determined medical or disability-related condition or reason for not complying with COVID 19 related protocols and administrative procedures..
+Employees who refuse to comply may be subject to disciplinary action in accordance with the PCC Management and Confidential Employee Handbook or applicable collective bargaining agreement.
 Students who refuse to comply may face disciplinary action based on the PCC Student Code of Conduct.

 - Custodial Services will stock disinfecting supplies in classrooms and common areas for employee use.
 Supplies will be checked and restocked as part of normal custodial duties.